mgeduld/lear-notes/README.md

 - \[Lear curses Goneril's] identity as the future mother of heirs, calling for no child to emerge from her derogate body.
 Her reaction suggests that she still believes that his curse will be fulfilled with the same effect as those issued when he was in charge of his kingdom.
 Any remaining wish for reconciliation in Goneril's heart turns from fear into malevolence as she seeks power over Lear's mind in the way he has claimed it over her reproductive life.
 Her father now openly be- comes her adversary and she strives to empower herself against him.
 R.A.
 Foakes, in footnotes to the Arden text, observes that Shakespeare's conception of Goneril seems to change.
 From this point after Lear's call for the destruction of her capacity for mothering and with it the milk of human kindness, it is difficult to find trace of human kindness in her.  -- from Gail McCracken Price's program note
 - Goneril says she loves her father "dearer than eyesight" Eyes/blindness/etc.
 - Re above, if we take seriously the idea that the king has a special relationship with the gods--if people believed that, whether or not it was true--it makes sense that Lear's curse frightens and enrages Goneril.
+- Goneril grew up with a chaotic, messy father who was always playing around, often with the fool.
+A sort of baby man.
+Her rebellion was to becoming frowing, rigid, controlled, judgmental, grown up.
+Regan was caught between her father's foolery and her older sister's strictness, so she became a wiley, equivocating, politician and flirt.
+She learned to dance between them.

 ## Regan
 - Regan manipulates men to have feelings.
 She's flirty and sexual.
 - Before Cordelia, Regan would have taken on the role of the child.
 - Lear says Regan has a "tender-hafted nature," which she doesn't, but maybe that's her pose, as opposed to Goneril's more steely one?
 "Her eyes are fierce, but thine / Do comfort and not burn"
 - Regan gets a sexual charge from the torture and maiming of Gloucester
+- Is Regan a charming sociopath?

 ## Cordelia
 - Cordelia is about to be married off.
 She may feel the need to stand up to her father to show some independence.
 She may want to go into marriage as a woman of will.